There is no funnel cake in the International Media Circus

 Oh.
 All right.
 Well now we’re playing with something I understand.”
 I corrected that tweet – he’s a Missouri resident – and sent some out to both of our Senators and our representative.
 Within minutes the media emails commenced.
 There was the initial hesitation – how should we respond to this?

 My feeling, the reason I chose the just-keep-talking route, was that there was a real possibility that he could just sort of disappear.
-It seemed our best ally was the combination of the always-on media and the political pressure that Egypt has to keep getting a ridiculous check from the American government.
+It seemed our best ally was some combination of the always-on media and political pressure.

 Things from his Facebook appeared in news stories within the hour of his name being made public.
 Given how little we knew at that point, this seemed like a problem.
 How many stories are there of people being incriminated less by facts than by the character witness represented in their social media profiles?
 Derrik’s roommates pointed this out to me and I spent about 45 minutes trying to get it taken down.